Showcasing straight-line programs with memory via matrix Bruhat decomposition: Bruhat decomposition: step 1

-instructions.
-Finally, $d-2<d$ instructions are required to multiply the $h_j^{\lambda_j}$ together, yielding the claimed maximum total length of the MSLP:
+\begin{Prf} Algorithm \ref{alg:diagonalMatrices} computes a $b$-MSLP with the required properties.
+We first analyse its complexity and then prove the assertions on $b$.

+Let $i \in \{1,\dotsc,d-1 \}$.
+Getting the diagonal entry of $h$ at position $(i,i)$ to $1$ requires the following number of operations.
+We start by adding the column $i+1$ to column $i$ as in Line 5.
+We already have the transvection $t_{i (i+1)}(1)$ and, hence, this requires 1 operation.
+Adding some scalar times row $i+1$ to row $i$ to obtain a $1$ at position $(i,i)$ as in Line 6 requires at most $2\log_2(q)+f-1$ operations to compute the corresponding transvection using Lemma \ref{La:arbTrans} and 1 operation for multiplying with the output matrix.
+Clearing the two non-diagonal entries at positions $(i,i+1)$ and $(i+1,i)$ by addition with the $i$-th row and column requires at most $2 \cdot (2\log_2(q)+f)$ operations with the same argument as in Line 7 and 8.
+This yields $3 \cdot (2\log_2(q)+f) + 1$ operations.
+Shifting the transvections $t_{i(i+1)}(\omega^\ell)$ and $t_{(i+1)i}(\omega^\ell)$ using Lemma \ref{La:trans} requires 2 operations per transvection and, therefore, $2 \cdot 2f = 4f$ operations in total.
+Hence, we need $3 \cdot (2\log_2(q)+f) + 1 + 4f$ operations for one diagonal entry and for shifting the transvections.
+Since, we have to do this $d-1$ times, the overall number of operations is $(d-1)(3 \cdot (2\log_2(q)+f) + 1 + 4f)$.

-In addition to storing the input $X$, the memory quota for the MSLP is as follows.
-At most two memory slots are needed to store {\em all} of the $h_j$ because the recursion for the $h_j$ refers back to $h_{j-1}$ when $d$ is odd (necessitating only one memory slot) and to $h_{j-2}$ when $d$ is even (necessitating two memory slots); that is, each $h_j$ can overwrite the one from which it is computed.
-Two memory slots are needed for computing the $h_j^{\lambda_j}$ (see Section~\ref{ssec:ex}(ii)), and one final memory slot is needed to multiply these together (the product of the first $j-1$ is overwritten by the product of the first $j$ upon multiplication by $h_j^{\lambda_j}$, which can itself then be discarded).
-Therefore, the MSLP requires at most $2 + 2 + 1 + |X| = 15$ elements to be stored in memory at any given time. \end{Prf}
+In addition to storing the input, the memory quota for the MSLP is as follows.
+At most two memory slots are needed for repeated squaring, one slot is needed for storing a transvection and one slot is needed for the output diagonal matrix.
+Therefore, the MSLP requires $4$ memory slots in addition to the input. \end{Prf}